NixOS/nix.dev/source/tutorials/nix-language.md

     args@{a, b, ...}: a + b + args.c

-where additional attributes are subsumed under a name.
+where the passed attribute set is given a name, and some of its attributes are required.

 Example: